fenago/learn-java-12-programming/lab_guide/Lab_14.md

 architecture and had a chance to use one of them -- the Vert.x toolkit -- in practice.

-In the next chapter, we are going to explore the **Java Microbenchmark Harness** (**JMH**) project, which allows you to measure code performance and other parameters.
+In the next lab, we are going to explore the **Java Microbenchmark Harness** (**JMH**) project, which allows you to measure code performance and other parameters.
 We will define what JMH is, how to create and run a benchmark, what the benchmark parameters are, and the